aa29zzjj/Project-2-Client-Server/README.md

 Our **first objective** is for you to be able to work with client side and server side UDP and TCP sockets.
 Our **second objective** is to understand the differences (at the programming level) between the TCP and UDP protocols.

-In this project, you will also get to explore Remote Procedure Calls (RPC's) and Digital Signatures.
+In this project, you will also explore Remote Procedure Calls (RPC's) and Digital Signatures.

 So, our **third objective** is for you to understand the abstraction provided by RPC.
 We do this by asking that you use a proxy design and hide your communication code in an application method.
 And, our **fourth objective** is to expose you to some of the mechanics behind RSA digital signatures.